Kristin Booth is a talented actress best known for her performance as Shane McInerney in Signed, Sealed, Delivered.

-How would you described Signed, Sealed, Delivered to someone who has never seen it before?
+How would Kristin Booth describe Signed, Sealed, Delivered to someone who has never seen it?

 A little bit of everything!!
 Drama, mystery, comedy, suspense.
 Four postal detectives work together to deliver lost letters to the right recipient at just the right time all while forming an unbreakable bond that will tear at the heartstrings of even the toughest cynic.
 The show tackles themes of love, loss, hope, faith, joy and postal passion, lol!!!